wax-office-of-inspector-general/waxguilds/reports/amsterdamwax/latest.md

 **Update**:
 Following the latest WAX Leap 5.0.1 release, we have been working on the 5.0.2 release.
 We are tackling some issues here - [AntelopeIO/leap#2384](https://github.com/AntelopeIO/leap/issues/2384).
 Additionally, we reported [one more problem](https://github.com/AntelopeIO/leap/issues/2393).

-**Metrics**

 ---

 ### bInfra.one

 **URLs**: [https://binfra.one/](https://binfra.one/)

 **Description**: bInfra.one is an infrastucture service for dApps to offer them stronger and more reliable infrastructure.
-This service has helped various popular applications with their infrastructure so far.
-Some of the notable clients include milliononmars.com, desertfarm.io, and arenaofglory.io.
-This service is offered by cc32d9.

 **Update**:
 None in the reporting period.

-**Metrics**

 ---